zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 - exit : exits this program
 ```

+Remember that a `puts` will be needed for _each_ newline of output.

 ### The `list` Method

-This method takes in an argument of the `songs` array and `puts` out the following:
+This method takes in an argument of the `songs` array and outputs each song in
+the array on a new line.
+A number should be listed before each song, indicating
+that songs track number:

 ```bash
 1. Phoenix - 1901